 as at 2019

 The COVID-19 pandemic and subsequent government measures undertaken had a significant impact on rail projects such as the East Coast Rail Link (ECRL), Mass Rapid Transit (MRT) and Light Rail Transit 3 (LRT3).
 The ECRL initiative is currently in its developmental phase.

 The ECRL entails a comprehensive value engineered plan to construct and operate a 640km line extending over five states in Malaysia, spanning from Kelantan to Port Klang.
 This will further reduce the transport time of passengers and cargo.
 It will not only improve efficiency and productivity of businesses, but also create new sources of economic activities.

 The LRT3 project is expected to be completed by February 2024.
 Once completed, the 37.8-km long project will connect the West Corridor of the Klang Valley and Kuala Lumpur.
-The MRT project’s Putrajaya Line is 79.2 per cent completed as of the end of August 2020.
+The MRT project’s Putrajaya Line is 94 per cent completed and is expected to become operational in early 2023.
 The second route under the Klang Valley MRT project will have 36 stations with nine being underground, running 56.2 km from Kwasa Damansara to Putrajaya Sentral.

 The Malaysian Rail Supporting Industry Roadmap 2030 is an initiative by the

 Malaysian Industry-Government Group (MiGHT) to chart the way forward for the rail industry development in Malaysia until 2030.